 - 3. Must have the required legal status. - 4.
 Agree to comply with all application requirements: - a.
 Complete all proposal activities within the grant period; - b.
-Make programming and activities open and accessible to all members of the public (see accessibility and nondiscrimination);
+Make programming and activities open and accessible to all members of the public (see accessibility and nondiscrimination); - c.
+Match the grant amount requested, at least dollar for dollar (see request amount and match requirements); and

-- c.
-Match the grant amount requested, at least dollar for dollar (see request amount and match requirements); and - d.
-Include only allowable expenses in the proposal budget (see allowable and nonallowable expenses). - 5.
+- d.
+Include only allowable expenses in the proposal budget (see allowable and non-allowable expenses). - 5.
 Agree to comply with all grant administration requirements: - a.
 Provide all information needed for the grant award agreement; - b.
 Request approval for any changes to the awarded grant; - c.
 Submit timely and accurate reports; - d.
 Maintain complete and accurate grant records; - e.
 Comply with the requirements of the Florida Single Audit Act; and - f.
-Credit the State of Florida and Division of Arts and Culture for funding. - 6.
-Must have unrestricted use of the land and buildings associated with the project which means you must be able to record a Restrictive Covenant on the property with the Clerk of Court for ten (10) years or provide a 10 year surety bond.
+Use the appropriate credit line or approved logo to acknowledge grant funding.
+See grant contract for credit requirements. - 6.
+Must have unrestricted use of the land and buildings associated with the project which means you must be able to record a Restrictive Covenant on the property with the Clerk of Court for ten (10) years or provide a 10-year surety bond.
 See "Unrestricted Use of Land and/or Buildings" for additional information. - 7.
 Must retain ownership of all improvements made under the grant (unless the land or buildings are owned by the State of Florida and leased to an eligible applicant). - 8.
-If the property is leased, the lease agreement must be dated, signed, and submitted at the time of the application submission. - Must provide documentation of Total Support and Revenue for the last completed fiscal year. - 10.
-Must have appropriate matching funds and documentation at time of application submission. - 11.
+If the property is leased, only facilities with leases in which the lessor is a public entity governed by either a municipality or county, or a not-for-profit entity are eligible for a Cultural Facilities grant (facilities or property owned by an individual or for-profit entity are not eligible for a Cultural Facilities grant). - 9.
+If the property is leased, the lease agreement must be dated, signed by all parties, and submitted at the time of the application submission. - 10.
+Must provide documentation of Total Support and Revenue for the last completed fiscal year. - 11.
+Must have appropriate matching funds and documentation at time of application submission. - 12.
 Must provide current architectural plans signed by a licensed architect or engineer clearly indicating scope of work.
 If architectural plans are not required for the completion of the project, contractor project proposals or working drawings must be provided.
 Must include budget estimate provided by the architect, engineer, or contractor that the Proposal Expense Details are based on.

-- 12. Must have current project support of local officials (city and county government), community groups, and community members -for this project- documented in writing at time of application. - 13.
-Applicants with structures 50 years or older must submit a determination letter (stating that the proposed project will have NO adverse effects to the building's historical significance) from the Division of Historical Resources (DHR) at time of application (For additional information, please contact the Bureau of Historic Preservation (BHP) at 850.245-6333). - 14.
+- 13. Must have current project support of local officials (city and county government), community groups, and community members -for this project- documented in writing at time of application. - 14.
+Applicants with structures 50 years or older must submit a determination letter (stating that the proposed project will have NO adverse effects to the building's historical significance) from the Division of Historical Resources (DHR) at time of application (For additional information, please contact the Bureau of Historic Preservation (BHP) at 850.245-6333).
+This includes structures where the intent is demolition. - 15.
 Must complete an online application form at dosgrants.com by the application deadline.